tier4/AWSIM/docs/DeveloperGuide/Layer/Usecase/TrafficSimulation/Instruction/index.md

 ## TrafficIntersection and LaneletTrafficLight settings
-Please locate intersection objects and attach `LaneletTrafficLight` script.<br>
+Please place intersection objects and attach `LaneletTrafficLight` script.<br>
 Then, please you set traffic lights to intersection.

 ![Traffic Intersection](./traffic_intersection.png)

 Please configure `TrafficIntersection` and `LaneletTrafficLight` components as the following:

-1. Add a `GameObject` as a child object of `TrafficIntersections` hierarchy
+1. Add a empty `GameObject` as a child object of `TrafficIntersections` hierarchy
     1. The `GameObject` should be named `TrafficIntersection.x`
     2. The `Transform` of `GameObject` should be set on the target intersection
 2. Attach a `TrafficIntersection` component to the intersection game object
-3. Attach `LaneletTrafficLight` to traffic light objects replaced on the target intersection
+3. Attach `LaneletTrafficLight` to traffic light objects placed on the target intersection
 ![Traffic Light](./traffic_light.png)
-4. Modify `Bulb Material Config` as follow images
+4. Modify `Bulb Material Config` as follow images vehicle raffic light<br>
-    1. If there are wrong order of bulb, modify each `Bulb Material Config` vehicle raffic light<br>
 ![Bulb Vehicle](./bulb_vehicle.png)<br>
 pedestrian traffic light<br>
 ![Bulb Pedestrian](./bulb_pedestrian.png)
+    1. If there are wrong order of bulb, modify each `Bulb Material Config`
-5. Set `TrafficLightGroups` to traffic light objects attached `LaneletTrafficLight` in step.
-3
+5. Set traffic light objects attached `LaneletTrafficLight` in step.
+3 to `TrafficLightGroups` in `TrafficIntersection`
     1. Traffic lights which should light same sequences should be set on same `TrafficLightGroups`
 6. (optional) Modify the signal control pattern in `Lighting Sequences`

 !!! warning
-    To attach `TrafficIntersection` to traffic lights which is not set to `TrafficIntersection` causes errors, so please avoid it.
+    Do not attach `LaneletTrafficLight` to traffic lights which are not set to `TrafficIntersection`.<br>
+    It causes errors.

 ## Load lanelet
-`LaneletLoader` can load a lanelet map and set parameter of traffic rules to `TrafficLane`, `StopLine` and `TrafficLight`.<br>
+`LaneletLoader` can load a lanelet map and create `TrafficLane` and `StopLine`.
+In addition, `LaneletLoader` set parameter of traffic rules to `TrafficLane`, `StopLine` and traffic lights.<br>
 `LaneletLoader` can be performed by opening `AWSIM -> Random Traffic -> Load Lanelet` at the toolbar of Unity Editor.

 ![Tool Bar](./load_lanelet_tool_bar.png)

+Please use `LaneletLoader` as the following:
-Please fill in `Osm` field with a lanelet map (`.osm`) you prepared, in `Root Object` field with a `TrafficSimulator` object.<br>
+1. Fill in `Osm` field with a lanelet map (`.osm`) you prepared, `Root Object` field with a `TrafficSimulator` object.<br>
-Please adjust `Waypoint settings` parameters for the loading process if needed.<br>
+2. Adjust `Waypoint settings` parameters for the loading process if needed.<br>
-To load the lanelet map, please click `Load` button.
+3. To load the lanelet map, please click `Load` button.

 ![Load Lanelet](./load_lanelet.png)